 We added an image and a colored background behind the Food Lookup (Searches) section of NutriBase... some new users didn't know where to go to conduct a search and this helps identify the search area.

-Modified the Enterprise Editions to import data and restore data backups without requiring repeated entry of the user's password.
+Modified the Network Editions to import data and restore data backups without requiring repeated entry of the user's password.

 v.8.3.6, December 30, 2009

 The Client Intake Manager (Professional and higher editions) CD's now auto-run when inserted into a CD Drive.